 Finding Root cause Recommendation Other reserves I could not obtain sufficient appropriate audit evidence that other reserves had been properly transferred and accounted for on 1 April 2019, due to the poor status of accounting records.
 The other reserves were determined and included after deducting the liability of the other deposits (grants) liability transferred to the public entity.
-Lack of proper record keeping that will ensure complete, relevant and accurate information is accessible and available to support credible financial and performance reporting.
-Inadequate risk management process Slow response by management in implementing recommendations resulting in repeat findings A lack of adequate review processes to ensure that amounts recorded in the financial statements are accurate, agree to the supporting schedules, that Management must develop and implement an effective audit action plan to address the root causes and ensure proper record keeping.
+Other deposits (grants) I could not obtain sufficient and appropriate audit evidence for other deposits (grants) due to the limitations imposed by the information system to manage the related transactions.
+The required supporting documents such as Bankserv to IGPS recon for IGPS transactions was not provided, we started following up with management early April 2022 and management was not Root cause Lack of proper record keeping that will ensure complete, relevant and accurate information is accessible and available to support credible financial and performance reporting.
+Inadequate risk management process Slow response by management in implementing recommendations resulting in repeat findings A lack of adequate review processes to ensure that amounts recorded in the financial statements are accurate, agree to the supporting schedules, that errors identified, are corrected timeously and that presentation and disclosure is in line with the relevant financial reporting framework Regular reconciliations were not always adequately prepared during the year, The use of manual reconciliations coupled with a lack of assurance processes not implemented in time to ensure that information was accurate and complete, resulted in a number of limitations and errors being Recommendation Management must develop and implement an effective audit action plan to address the root causes and ensure proper record keeping.
 This will enable complete, relevant and accurate information being accessible and available to support financial and performance reporting.
-Management should further fill key vacant positions to ensure stability and prioritise key information technology concerns identified to enable an environment that is conducive for Other deposits (grants) I could not obtain sufficient and appropriate audit evidence for other deposits (grants) due to the limitations imposed by the information system to manage the related transactions.
-The required supporting documents such as Bankserv to IGPS recon for IGPS transactions was not provided, we started following up with management early April 2022 and management was not ready.
-To date, the required support has still not been provided and we had discussed with management that the limitation will be reported in the audit report. accurate, agree to the supporting schedules, that errors identified, are corrected timeously and that presentation and disclosure is in line with the relevant financial reporting framework Regular reconciliations were not always adequately prepared during the year, The use of manual reconciliations coupled with a lack of assurance processes not implemented in time to ensure that information was accurate and complete, resulted in a number of limitations and errors being experienced and identified.
-Overreliance on South African Post Office (SAPO) for critical information technology services meanwhile SAPO's infrastructure is old, SAPO faces instability in effective internal controls Fee and transactional income I could not obtain sufficient appropriate audit evidence for fee and transactional income, due to the inadequate status of accounting records and a lack of required reconciliations between the supporting information systems not conducted in a timely manner.
-Postbank generates material revenue on the transactions from IGPS and since we could not verify the number and amount of transactions on IGPS due to the absence of a Bankserv reconciliation, there is therefore a key vacant positions and has weak internal controls thereby spreading to Postbank as well.
-Poor controls on Integrated Grant Payment System (IGPS) leading to issues such as duplicated user accounts, inadequate user profile roles, disabled general ledger tests, negative balance transactions and no transactions logs to name but a few fee income as reported in the statement of financial performance.
+Management should further fill key vacant positions to ensure stability and prioritise key information technology concerns identified to enable an environment that is conducive for effective internal controls Fee and transactional income I could not obtain sufficient appropriate audit evidence for fee and transactional income, due to the inadequate status of accounting records and a lack of required reconciliations between the supporting information systems not conducted in a timely manner.
+Postbank generates material revenue on the transactions from IGPS and since we could not verify the number and amount of transactions on IGPS due to the absence of a Bankserv reconciliation on the transaction and service to a large second second in the set of second of financial fee income as reported in the statement of financial performance.
 Material losses We could not obtain sufficient appropriate audit evidence that material losses are complete due to the significance of internal control deficiencies identified on key systems and cyber security incidents.
 We have also issued a number of findings on IT related internal controls as reported in the management report, majority of these findings were also reported in the previous financial year.
 The weaknesses identified in these findings contributed to the continuous cyber incidents on IGPS.
-Intercompany receivable We could not obtain sufficient appropriate audit avidence We could not obtain sufficient appropriate audit evidence for the intercompany receivable and its related accounts due to the inadequate status of accounting records and a lack of sufficient and appropriate supporting information.
-We stared following up with management on the progress made on the journals issues raised in the prior year and management was not ready and indicated that the support will be provided with the AFS submission however management still did not provide adequate support to the prior year journals.
+Intercompany receivable We could not obtain sufficient appropriate audit evidence for the intercompany receivable and its related accounts due to the inadequate status of accounting records and a lack of sufficient and appropriate supporting information.
+We started following up with management on the progress made on the journals issues raised in the prior year and management was not ready and indicated that the support will be provided with the AFS submission however management still did not provide adequate support to the prior year journals.
 The journals without support were processed to balance the trial balance and was reported in the audit report as there are still no support for them.
-The support of trioning